GabZoFar/adhd-bionic-reading/readme.md

 ## Usage

+1. Clone or dowload repo
-Just open the index.html in any browser or publish to netlify/static hosting provider to try it out!
+2. Open index.html in any browser or publish to netlify/static hosting provider to try it out!

 Working demo: https://adhd-bionic-reading.vercel.app/